Stivooo/mimicry-js/README.md

 });
 ```

-So now building an support user is easy:
+So now building a support user is easy:

 ```ts
 const support = userBuilder.one({traits: 'support'});